dotnet/arcade/Documentation/Operations/Helix-Machine-Management/Helix-Machine-Lifecycle-Processes.md

     - Set the new "update required date" to 90 days after the previous update required date, or the "EstimatedRemovalDate", (whichever comes first).
     - Create a pull request with these changes and follow until merged.
   - If there are no updated versions of the image, simply set the update-required date to 90 days past the previous one
-  - After merging any pull requests where multiple images are updated, as usual make sure to monitor "main" branch builds until they are successful.
+  - After merging any pull requests where multiple images are updated, as usual monitor "main" branch builds until they are successful.

 - If the main build has failed (red):
   - Ping [DncEng First Responders Teams Channel](https://teams.microsoft.com/l/channel/19%3aafba3d1545dd45d7b79f34c1821f6055%40thread.skype/First%2520Responders?groupId=4d73664c-9f2f-450d-82a5-c2f02756606d&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47) and ask for next steps.